adriel-tech/adriel-tech.github.io/_posts/2021-11-12-BastilleBSD-Tips.md

 # Building jails

-We are going to build out a jail now, we'll create the jail with Bastille, then activate the templates.
+We'll create the jail with Bastille, then activate the templates.
 This is considered a new project that needs some other setup.
 Once the jail is built and setup we will pop inside and customize what we want, play with it a bit.
 Once we are happy, we can copy any specific config changes out of the jail and into our next template nginx-TEST-final/usr/local/etc folder.
 We can then build a new jail with the modified configs already setup.
 Assuming we got everything working then this template is completed.
 I use my jails as work spaces also and port my changes back into my templates, and document them in the README in each template.
 This way I can view them on gitea/github, documenting your Bastillefile and putting notes in a README are advised.

 Create VNET jail:
 ~~~